laszlocph/website/_posts/2019-02-28-The-ultime-DroneCI-caching-guide.md

 Sisyphos was the king of Corinth in the Greek mythology.
 He was punished by the gods by being forced to roll an immense boulder up a hill only for it to roll down when it nears the top.
 Repeating this action for eternity.

-Installing dependencies in every CI run can be equally futile, hence the need to cache dependencies arrise quickly once there is a basic pipeline running.
+Installing dependencies in every CI run can be equally futile, hence the need to cache dependencies arise quickly once there is a basic pipeline running.

 In this article I'm going to demonstrate all practical caching solutions in Drone CI: volume based caches, bucket based caches and using Docker's layer cache as a primary caching mechanism.